kgdunn/pid-book/univariate-review/univariate-review.rst

 	z_i = \frac{x_i - \text{mean}}{\text{standard deviation}}

 What is the value that you should use for the ``mean`` and ``standard deviation``?
 It depends on the context.
 Imagine our values of :math:`x_i` come from the normal distribution, with mean of 34.2 and variance of 55.
 Then we could write :math:`x \sim \mathcal{N}(34.2, 55)`, which is short-hand notation of saying the same thing.
 The equivalent :math:`z`-values for these :math:`x` data would be: :math:`z_i = \dfrac{x_i - 34.2}{\sqrt{55}}`.
 This transformation **does not** change the distribution of the original :math:`x`, it only changes the parameters of the distribution.
 Now :math:`z` is distributed according to the normal distribution as :math:`z \sim \mathcal{N}(0.0, 1.0)`.
-What are the units of :math:`z` if :math:`x` were measured in kg, for example?

-.. index:: stardardized variable
+*	What are the units of :math:`z` if :math:`x` were measured in kg, for example?

-This is a common statistical technique, to standardize a variable, which we will see several times.
+This is a common statistical technique, to :index:`standardize a variable`, which we will see several times.
 Standardization takes our variable from :math:`x \sim \mathcal{N}(\text{some mean}, \text{some variance})` and converts it to :math:`z \sim \mathcal{N}(0.0, 1.0)`.
 Standardization allows us to straightforwardly compare 2 variables that may have different means and spreads.

-Enrichment (strongly suggested): consult a statistical table found in most statistical textbooks for the normal distribution.
+Consult a statistical table found in most statistical textbooks for the normal distribution.
 Make sure you can firstly understand how to read the table, should you need to do so in the future.
-Secondly, duplicate a few entries in the table using R.  Then complete these small exercises using both the tables and R.
+Secondly, duplicate a few entries in the table using R.  Then complete these small exercises firstly by estimating what the answer should be, then use both the tables and R to get a more accurate estimate.

 #.
 Assume :math:`x`, the measurement of biological activity for a drug, is normally distributed with mean of 26.2 and standard deviation of 9.2.
 What is the probability of obtaining an activity reading less than or equal to 30.0?